 The call number:

-Like most other college libraries, the Lawrence W. Tyree Library organizes items (books, videos, etc.) using the Library of Congress Classification System.
+Like most other college libraries, the Lawrence W. Tyree Library organizes most items using the Library of Congress Classification System.
 Most public and school libraries use the Dewey Decimal System to organize their library materials.

 Each Library of Congress call number begins with 1-3 letters.
 In the catalog, the call number looks like this: NC890.M3713 2016